 Chris, the editor, was a leader in the fur farming business.
 His contributions were many and varied.
-None more valuable than his work as good will ambassador to the American mink ranchers and fur trade people.
+None more valuable than his work as a goodwill ambassador to the American mink ranchers and fur trade people.
 His death was a great loss, but his life was a boon to the fur industry.

-La Revue des Eleveurs de Renards, a French language magazine began with the October issue in 1934.
-It was founded by Dr. Rosaire Raiotte, a veterinarian in the Quebec Health of Animals service.
+La Revue des Eleveurs des Renards, a French-language magazine began with the October issue in 1934.
+It was founded by Dr Rosaire Raiotte, a veterinarian in the Quebec Health of Animals service.
 It was published in St. Hyacinthe and was the official organ of L'Association des Eleveurs de Renards de la province de Quebec.

 With the growing importance of mink and other furbearers, the name was changed in June 1938 to, La Revue des Producteurs de Fourrures and became the official organ of both the fox and mink associations in Quebec.
-The last issue under this name, was published in September 1942.
-At that time, Dr. J. E. Laforest, as president of the newly founded Ouebec Fur Breeders Co-operative Association, came to an agreement with Dr. R. Raiotte to take over La Revue and it was renamed Les Pelleteries du Quebec.
+The last issue under this name was published in September 1942.
+At that time, Dr J. E. Laforest, as president of the newly founded Quebec Fur Breeders Co-operative Association, agreed with Dr R. Raiotte to take over La Revue and it was renamed Les Pelleteries du Quebec.
 Les Pelleteries, was a bilingual magazine and began publishing in October 1943 and lasted until 1971.
 An oddity about these three magazines was that no one was ever officially named as editor.
 We believe that J. R. Gregoire, the secretary of the Quebec Association, acted in that capacity.
-But whoever was responsible for editorial policy, did a creditable job in translating research reports from other languages to French to the benefit of French speaking ranchers.
+But whoever was responsible for editorial policy, did a creditable job in translating research reports from other languages to French to the benefit of French-speaking ranchers.